KaimingCui/Multi-Thread-Scheduler-And-Event-Based-Scheduler/README.md

 1. If eq_site_license >= 800,000 simulate registering the house with a remote service.
 2. In lieu of registration details – wait 10 seconds.

+## Scheduler

+### Scheduler # 1: Simple thread-per-request scheduler. multi thread.

+Requirements:

+1. As each job arrives the scheduler (using one thread per request) will ensure all tasks are completed for each job.
+2. Tasks are completed in different orders depending on the point_granularity (PG) field as follows:

+PG=1: T1, T2, T3, T4, T5

+PG=2: T1, T3, T4, T5, T2

+PG=3: T1, T5, T4, T3, T2

+PG=4: T1, T4, T2, T5, T3

+PG=5: T1, T2, T5, T3, T4

+PG=7: T1, T3, T2, T5, T4 (There are no jobs for PG=6)

+#### Explain my program

+Scheduler uses Executor thread pool.
+(Here I use fixed thread pool because I know how many threads in the pool is proper for this project)

+The Starter has the main function which is the entrance of whole program.
+Client and Scheduler work in their own thread,they are Asynchronous.Everytime the scheduler receive a request from cilent, it will create a record (Record class represents data structure from the csv file) and then send the record to a Job thread that is created by thread pool and run it.
+One Job thread is responsible for one request.
+The job thread will create Tasks object and call its function.
+Here, Job thread will call tasks function in different orders based on the field PG of record.

+### Scheduler #2: Event Based scheduler using design patterns

+Starter Class has main function, it is the entrance of the program.
+Client and Scheduler work in their own threads, they are Asynchronous.
+Client read csv file and send the rows one by one.
+Scheduler receive request from cilent and then create a string that contains one row from csv file.
+Scheduler then uses event source to generate a event with flag "NewEvent" and the string received from the client. event listener notices the event and catch the event.
+Listener will decide what is the next state for this event (run task 1 or 2 or ...).
+Listener call cooresponding state function to finish task.
+After the task is finished, it will generate new event with flag that represents next state.
+Listener catch the new event again and then do same work.